What, you never considered buying green boots before?

 [Related: 12 Tricks for Breaking In Tough Boots]

 There’s also fiberglass shank that provides decent arch support, but if you need extra arch support — say, you have collapsed arches or age-related foot pain — you actually have the option of buying extra.
 For 45 bucks you can get orthotic foam that’s wrapped in leather, or for firmer, less springy arch support you can get veg tanned stacked leather under your arch for 55 bucks.

 Parkhurst Allen Boot Price

 A pair of these shoes will run you $328.

 For resoleable boots made in the USA with a real Dainite sole and leather of this quality, that’s solid value.
-Plus, you can get 10% off with the code STRIDE10 at checkout, bringing the price all the way under $300.
+You can also, sometimes, get a discount with STRIDE10 or STRIDE5.
+Or STRIDEWISE.
+Sometimes.